Catterall/Lithe/README.md

 Eventually I created the .bat file, made it do a few things that you've already read further up the README.md file and now I only had one last thing to do; test it fully...
 OK it worked, no suprises, you wouldn't reading this if otherwise.
 Grant it, you can still mess up the application if you screw with it on purpose, but it isn't "Oh no, I need reinstall" levels of messed up - more just, "Oh no, I need to rerun the program and maybe delete that/those wonky image(s) I just made."

 And that's pretty much it.
 The history of this project, now I can breathe a sigh of relief.

-Note:
--
-This is a **beginner** project created for my future portfolio.